WonderNetwork/locale-testing-demo/saucelabs/README.md

 that holds this demo.

-The `sauce_connect.ps1` helper script will create one tunnel for each WonderProxy server name listed as an argument.
+The `sauce_connect.ps1` helper script will create one tunnel for each WonderProxy server name that you specify as an argument.
 For example:

 ```
 # creates two tunnels: one for telaviv.wonderproxy.com, and one for